Policy

 Undertaking a care and protection assessment

-We must undertake a child and family assessment or an investigation when a report of concern involves an allegation that the care, safety or wellbeing of te tamaiti is being significantly compromised, thereby creating risk of serious harm for te tamaiti.
+We must undertake a child and family assessment or an investigation when a report of concern involves an allegation that the care, safety or wellbeing of te tamaiti or rangatahi is being significantly compromised, thereby creating risk of serious harm for te tamaiti or rangatahi.

 Our assessment or investigation must reach a finding of whether abuse or harm has occurred.
 This finding must be based on all relevant information obtained during the assessment or investigation process.
 This includes any alternative explanations provided about how the harm may have occurred and any explanations provided by the person alleged to have caused the harm, whether provided by the person themselves or through a third party such as Police.